Vault of the Void

 - 89 % negative mentions

-Overall, players have mixed feelings about grinding in the game.
-While some appreciate the lack of extensive grinding due to the abundance of information and novel mechanics, others find the lengthy dungeon runs and repetitive battles tedious.
-The experience can vary significantly based on personal preferences, with some enjoying the micro-decisions and others feeling overwhelmed by the grind.
+Overall, players have mixed feelings about the grinding aspect of the game.
+While some appreciate the lack of extensive grinding due to the high information available for decision-making, others find the lengthy dungeon runs and repetitive battles tedious.
+The game offers novel mechanics that can either enhance or detract from the experience, depending on individual preferences.

 “9/10, removing one point because a full dungeon run is like 3-4 hours long and it gets a bit tedious in the end.”